 There are two primary types of vaccine, inactivated influenza vaccine (IIV), also known as the “flu shot”, and live attenuated influenza vaccine (LAIV), also known as the nasal-spray flu vaccine.

-A number of different manufacturers produce influenza vaccines for the U.S. market, including intramuscular (IM), intradermal, and nasal-spray vaccines.
+A number of different manufacturers produce influenza vaccines for the U.S. market, including intramuscular (IM), intradermal, and nasal spray vaccines.
 Talk with your healthcare provider to determine which vaccine may be best for you.
-Most of the flu vaccine offered for the 2013-2014 season will be trivalent (protects against three influenza viruses).
-New this year, some seasonal flu vaccines will be formulated to protect against four flu viruses (quadrivalent flu vaccines).
-All nasal-spray vaccines are now quadrivalent; however, this makes up only a small portion of total vaccine availability.
+Most of the flu vaccine offered for the 2014-2015 season will be trivalent (protects against three influenza viruses).
+Some seasonal flu vaccines will be formulated to protect against four flu viruses (quadrivalent flu vaccines).
+All nasal spray vaccines are now quadrivalent; however, this makes up only a small portion of total vaccine availability.
 In addition, multiple types of flu shots are available this year including cell culture-based, recombinant hemagglutinin, and high-dose.
 For many vaccine recipients, more than one type or brand of vaccine may be appropriate.
 Where more than one type of vaccine is appropriate and available, VDH and CDC make no preferential recommendation for use of any influenza vaccine product over another.

 While there are many types of flu viruses, flu vaccine protects against the three or four types of flu viruses that are most likely to be circulating during the current flu season.